Blassreiter0/EMT_score_python_implementation/README.md

 # EMT_score_python_implementation

-This project takes a GSEID as input and downloads the GSE dataset and implements certain algorithms to generate 76GS score, KS Score, and MLR Score.
+This project takes a GSEID as input and downloads the GSE dataset and its annotation table.
+It then implements certain algorithms to generate 76GS score, KS Score, and MLR Score for each GSM ID.
+Then it generates a plot of which correlates the scores obtained from the 3 methods.

 ## Installation